 We promise to work closely with our partners, you and your family to make sure that North Ayrshire is a more secure place to live so that you are safe, protected and not at risk of intentional or unintentional harm.
+Secondary Years (0-5 years) (12-18 years) Unintentional harm.

-s) Primary Years (5-12 years) (12-18 years) MAASH (Multi Agency Assessment Screening Hub) continues to receive referrals relating to Domestic Incidents, and Child Concerns from Police Scotland.
+MAASH (Multi Agency Assessment Screening Hub) continues to receive referrals relating to Domestic Incidents, and Child Concerns from Police Scotland.